TheHuns/durango-boas/src/pages/index.md

 ---
 templateKey: index-page
-title: 'Caring Boa breeding experts in the 4 corners region '
+title: "Caring Boa breeding experts in the 4 corners region "
-image: /img/snake.jpg
+image: /img/green-snake.jpg
 heading: Check out our variety of animals bred in the best conditions
 subheading: A young male from a recent litter
 mainpitch: